Digital TV Breakfast

 The game is implemented in Unity, and I designed graphics and animations with the Adobe Creative Suite and Spriter.

 Flora Finder 1.0

-I am the designer of the video game, Flora Finder 1.0, in which you play as a genderless space explorer searching outer space in for plant specimens.
+I am the sole artist and designer of the video game, Flora Finder 1.0.
 The game was implemented in Adobe Animate and designed using the Adobe Creative Suite.